ghivert/modular-styles/README.md

 - In parallel, all files get an interface in JSON, with the corresponding CSS Modules names from the stylesheets, converted into your favorite language interface.
-- Then all files get concatenated into one.
+- All files get concatenated into one.
 - This file is finally processed by `cssnano` in order to remove code duplication.
-- Finally, just includes the resulting file into your HTML template, and enjoy using all the features of CSSNext!
+- Finally, just include the resulting file into your HTML template, and enjoy using all the features of CSSNext!

-At the end, you end up with two parts: a `styles.css` stylesheet, containing all the converted CSS, and a bunch of interfaces into multiple files, corresponding to each stylesheet, like `navbar.cljs`, `main.cljs`, etc.
+At the end, you end up with two parts: a `styles.css` stylesheet, containing all the converted CSS, and a bunch of interfaces into multiple files, corresponding to each stylesheet, such as `navbar.cljs`, `main.cljs`, etc.

-# What does Modular Styles supports?
+# What does Modular Styles support?

 For now, the package has been written for ClojureScript, in use with shadow-cljs.
 It fully supports ClojureScript and CSS Modules.
 It is thought to also handle all PostCSS plugins according to the project dependencies.

-# How does it works?
+# How does it work?

 Modular Styles exists in two flavors: the CLI, and the API, in order to integrate easily with all flows, whether they are NPM scripts or more advanced